yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 inline:wrtsl54gs_serial_complete.jpg

 Here's one complete serial-console setup, using a MAX233 kit with ribbon-cable connectors.
 This makes it easy to move among multiple routers assuming they are fitted with an IDC-10 socket.
 This is the SL unit that was the testbed for the first image of OpenWRT for this model, thanks to assistance of developer Kaloz.

+If you intend to use this setup with only one of these devices, a cleaner installation approach may be to conceal the level translation circuitry inside the router's case and bring out just the serial data and ground lines on a three-pin jack for each port.

 === TTL-232R-3V3-AJ USB console ===